 The rest of the board is shown below.

 The Institute of Community Directors Australia was launched in Melbourne on Monday, February 17, 2014.

-The launch included addresses by Our Community Group Managing Director Denis Moriarty, Our Community Founding Chair Carol Schwartz AM, and University of Western Sydney Chancellor Prof. Peter Shergold AC.
+The launch included addresses by Our Community Group Managing Director Denis Moriarty, Our Community Founding Chair Carol Schwartz AO, and University of Western Sydney Chancellor Prof. Peter Shergold AC.
 You can watch the addresses below.